Halamustafa2007/codealpha_tasks/README.md

 - Event handling (click, submit)
 - Local Storage

-## How to Run
-1. Clone the repository.
-2. Open the `to-do-list.html` file in a web browser.
-3. Start adding and managing tasks.

 ## Purpose
 This project was built as part of an intern task to demonstrate basic front-end development skills using vanilla JavaScript.